LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Row_4        4        9
 ```

-Matrices (10/) - Arithmetic operations.
+matrices (10/) - Arithmetic operations.
 ========================================================

-As with vectors, Matrices can have arithmetic operations applied to cells,rows, columns or the whole matrix
+As with vectors, matrices can have arithmetic operations applied to cells,rows, columns or the whole matrix

 ```r
 narrowMatrix